MaraRinn/StarfieldOutpostCompendium/Industry From Scratch.md

 Be aware that one local hour on Bessel III-b is a couple of days UT.
 One local day is 58 days UT.
 To get the landing site into daylight from the start of the game takes a month.

 Once this outpost is established, start building out storage with each visit.
+My storage preference for Bessel III-b is individual containers for each material, since I'll be coming here to collect specific materials.
+For other outposts I will sometimes use an "infinite storage" system because the materials only need to be available for crafting, not collection.

 Design: